lylewinton/oaicat-figshare/README.md

 By configuring a *FigshareOAICatalog.searchFilter* you can present a virtual repository, eg. an institutional figshare repository, or specific groups, or via specific tags.
 The *JSON2oai_dc* Crosswalk outputs rich Dublin Core metadata (DC).
+The *JSON2json* Crosswalk simply outputs the source JSON from figshare.
-Beyond ordinary DC elements, figshare files and custom_fields can be output as metadata and can be customised to create flexible output elements.
+Beyond ordinary DC elements, figshare files and custom_fields can be output as other metadata elements and can be customised flexibly.

 **OAICAT-figshare** is now also an executable tool.
 If all you want is to harvest recent figshare records (OAI-PMH ListRecords style) without the need for an OAI